lukasturcani/vabene/docs/source/examples.rst

     atom_factory = vb.RandomAtomFactory(
         atoms=(vb.Atom(6, 0, 4), vb.Atom(7, 0, 3)),
-        # The factory is guaranteed to produce these atom every time
+        # The factory is guaranteed to produce these atoms every time
         # get_atoms() is called.
 These atoms will not be included in
         # the random selection, unless they were provided to the
         # "atoms" parameter too.